squirrel-forge/node-twighouse/README.md

   ...
 }
 ```
-Directives are always executed in the defined order, which lets you chain them to modify in steps
+Directives are always executed in the defined order, which lets you chain them to modify in steps.

 ## Templates